AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-45/acsd-54965-visual-merchandising-grid-not-display-correct-stock.md

 ---
-title: 'ACSD-54965: Visual Merchandising grid does not display the correct stock when a product is assigned to custom stock'
+title: 'ACSD-54965: [!UICONTROL Visual Merchandising] grid does not display the correct stock'
 description: Apply the ACSD-54965 patch to fix the Adobe Commerce issue where the Visual Merchandising grid does not display the correct stock when a product is assigned to custom stock.
-feature: Attributes
+feature: Merchandising, Categories
 role: Admin, Developer
 ---
 # ACSD-54965: Visual Merchandising grid does not display the correct stock

 The ACSD-54965 patch fixes the issue where the Visual Merchandising grid does not display the correct stock when a product is assigned to custom stock.
-This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.43 is installed.
+This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.45 is installed.
 The patch ID is ACSD-54965.
-Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.5.
+Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions